schluenz/calipso-/README.md

 Use Cases for Calipso+ Project

 The repository provides recipes for building the Calipso+ use case in various packaging formats.
-The singularity recipes are triggering automated builds on singularity hub - where possible.
+The singularity/docker recipes are triggering automated builds on singularity/docker hubs - where possible.

 #### Available singularity container:
 * invoking crystfel